KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `MMM-Netatmo-Thermostat.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `XMLHttpRequest` in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Recommendation: Found `new Date()` in file `node_helper.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-9. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.
-10. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-network-signal by PoOwAa](https://github.com/PoOwAa/MMM-network-signal)